 While no individual effort can solve the problems of inequality and racism, Bunch believes the Smithsonian program can provide another step forward by helping Americans “confront our difficult history and unite to bring healing and hope for our future.”

-Learn how Bank of America’s $25 million commitment builds on the company’s $1 billion, four-year commitment to advance issues of racial equality and economic opportunity for people and communities of color.
+Learn how Bank of America’s $25 million commitment builds on the company’s $1.25 billion, five-year commitment to advance issues of racial equality and economic opportunity for people and communities of color.
 This follows the $100 million in philanthropic grants that Bank of America committed in response to the coronavirus, which is in addition to its annual $250 million in philanthropy and $250 million in capital to assist with lending to minority-owned businesses.

 Originally published 10/23/2020